-Jan Kretzschmar (KVAB) is the Belgian represantative in the EASAC's Energy Steering Panel.
+Belgian Academies are represented in 2016 in 2 steering panesl:

-Jan Kretzschmar (KVAB) is also het Belgian represantative in the EASAC's Smart Villages Reference Group.
+- Energy Steering Panel: Jan Kretzschmar (KVAB) is the Belgian representative in the EASAC's Energy Steering Panel.
+He attended a meeting of this panel in Oslo in May 2016. - Smart Villages Reference Group: Jan Kretzschmar (KVAB) is also the Belgian representative in the EASAC's Smart Villages Reference Group.
+He attended a meeting of this panel in Schipol in April 2016.